 Heisman Trophy odds: 2023 Watch List

-Drake Maye, QB, North Carolina: Maye fizzled out at the end of the season, but as a redshirt freshman he threw over 4,100 yards and 35 TDs.
+Drake Maye, QB, North Carolina: Maye fizzled out at the end of the season – no thanks in part to a crumbling offensive line – but as a redshirt freshman he threw over 4,100 yards and 35 TDs.
 He also rushed in another seven scores as UNC was one of the top scoring offenses in the nation.

 Jordan Travis, QB, Florida State: Travis took a huge step forward in 2022, leading Florida State to a 9-3 regular season record and a top-15 rank.
 He announced his return in 2023, a surprising move to many.